 Big Huge Games revived by Brian Reynolds as a mobile studio

-Game industry veterans Brian Reynolds and Tim Train have rechristened their new studio Big Huge Games and confirmed that the mobile free-to-play game they've been working on since last year is a Clash of Clans
+Game industry veterans Brian Reynolds and Tim Train have rechristened their new studio Big Huge Games and confirmed the mobile F2P strategy game they've been working on is called DomiNations.